How to improve your posture naturally

 Posture is not a constant state of being.
-It’s always change.
+It’s always changing.
 Our bodies are constantly moving so we can’t expect to have perfect posture all the time.
-But overall, we want to have at least “good” posture.
-But what is meant by “good” posture.
+But overall, we want to have at least a “good” posture.
+But what is meant by “good” posture?
 Inherently, we can look at someone with bad posture and know they have bad posture, but what constitutes “bad” posture?

 How can I tell how my posture is?

 An easy way to evaluate your own postures is to ask someone to take at least 2 pictures of yourself standing up: one from the front and one from the side.